 How much money you can send to Egypt will depend on the provider you choose as each will have its own sending limits.Some may only offer small amount transfers of say, ₹1,000 or under, while other providers may allow you to send ₹10,000 or more.
 If you need to send a large transfer, look for a provider that has higher or no sending limits to Egypt.

 The turnaround time for a money transfer to Egypt will depend on the provider and how you pay for the transfer.
 Expect your transfer to arrive within minutes if you pay cash, or with a debit or credit card.
 Meanwhile, paying by bank transfer can take longer - usually between 2-5 days.

 Make sure the provider you choose is overseen by a government regulator.
 Most money transfer providers allow you to track your transfer, so you can monitor your cash when it's on the move.

 Yes, you can send a money transfer if neither you or your Egyptian recipient has a bank account.
-Look at cash transfers providers where you can pay in cash and where your recipient can collect in cash or as a cell phone reload instead.
+Look at cash transfers providers where you can pay in cash and where your recipient can collect in cash.

 Helen Champion is an associate editor at Finder.
 She has worked in communications for over 16 years and currently writes on a range of topics including insurance and money transfers in the hope of empowering people to make better financial decisions.
 During her broadcast career, she helped to produce hundreds of news and breaking news reports for Associated Press TV and ITV News.
 And in public relations, she managed several high-profile public relations campaigns for Macmillan Cancer Support, the General Medical Council and overseas for Qatar Foundation on behalf of BLJ Worldwide.
 Helen has a Bachelor of Arts in Journalism from the University of Lincoln, a passion for practising karate in the dojo and a deep love of making mischief with her sons.